jazzyjackson/MIXINTvNegative1/Readme.markdown

 Alongside acting as a file server, Poly-Int can execute programs in response to web requests in the vein of cgi scripts or amazon lambda functions.
 The complete functionality is provided by 4 programs: the operator, the switchboard, the keymaker, and figjam.
 Connectors to interface with chatbots are provided as spiders.

 # Starting Poly-Int
+To start operator before setting up a user authentication strategy, set the environment variable "nokeyok" (no key ok): env nokeyok=1 node opeartor.js optionally with the desired port (default is 3000) env nokeyok=1 node operator 80
+(note .js is optional when starting programs with node)

 git clone ...
 make mini: to run without downloading anything else, total size < 1MB make medium: to download useful external projects: showdown for rendering markdown files, codemirror for editing code, papa parse for working with csv and tabular data.
 Less than 10MB.